trustedlogin/Remove-Dashboard-Access/readme.txt

 <strong>Show a custom login message:</strong>

 * Supply a message to display on the login screen.
 Leaving this blank disables the message.

+<strong>Allow specific admin pages through the redirect:</strong>

+Sometimes you want to lock down the Dashboard but still let your customers reach one or two specific admin pages — a payment confirmation, a [TrustedLogin](https://www.trustedlogin.com/) secret-share screen, a custom report.
+Paste those URLs into the Allowed URLs box (one per line, relative or absolute), and matching requests will skip the redirect.

+Use `*` as a wildcard inside a query value to match a whole group of pages at once.
+For example, `?page=tl-*` allows `tl-secrets`, `tl-config`, and any other page whose slug starts with `tl-`.

+<strong>Optionally block AJAX requests too:</strong>

+By default this plugin doesn't touch requests to `admin-ajax.php` — most WordPress sites rely on those for legitimate frontend AJAX.
+If you'd rather the dashboard restriction apply there as well, turn on the "Also block AJAX" checkbox in the Advanced section of the settings page.

 == Installation ==